tkrotoff/jquery-simplecolorpicker/README.md

+**I don't use jquery-simplecolorpicker anymore so I won't update this repository.
+If you have a well maintained fork, I will be happy to promote it here.**

 # Very simple jQuery color picker

 Yet another jQuery color picker.
 This plugin is unobtrusive and integrates well with Twitter Bootstrap (it works just fine without).